Example of Multiple Linear Regression in R

 Step 2: Check for linearity

-Before you apply linear regression models, you’ll need to verify that several assumptions are met.
-Most notably, you’ll need to make sure that a linear relationship exists between the dependent variable and the independent variable/s.
+Before you apply a linear regression model, you’ll need to verify that a linear relationship exists between the dependent variable and the independent variable/s.

 • The index_price (dependent variable) and the interest_rate (independent variable); and